ansys/allie-flowkit/docs/source/index.rst

 Aali Flowkit Documentation
 ==========================

 Aali Flowkit is the core toolbox of the AALI system.
 It exposes a GRPC server and provides a framework for defining, registering, and executing external functions.
-This guide walks you through setup, usage, and backend customization.

 ----